-I met up with a fellow trainer friend a couple months back who was sporting a similar looking baby bump at the time.
-Of course we caught up on all things baby and fitness, including the lack of information about not only exercise during pregnancy, but the even single mention of Diastasis Recti (DA) or health of the pelvic floor from health practitioners.
+I remember talking with a fellow trainer friend late in our pregnancies about the lack of information about not only exercise during pregnancy, but the even single mention of Diastasis Recti (DA) or health of the pelvic floor from health practitioners.

 Both of us delivered healthy babes but couldn’t believe we make it almost 40 weeks without even a handout?